Pet Circle

 What kind of bedding and litter should I use for my ferret?

 Recycled paper cat litter is a great option for ferrets, and is safe if they chew and ingest any of it.
 Blankets, mats, and beds are the best options for lining their cage, as they will kick loose bedding such as wood shavings out of the cage.
+Ferrets also love to burrow under towels and blankets and snuggle up in fleecy hammocks and igloos.

 What is a normal ferret daily routine like?

-Ferrets are most active during dawn and dusk, and will benefit most from having free roam time in the morning or evening.
-Ferrets will usually sleep deeply from the late morning to early afternoon.
 Ferrets can eat at any time of the day, but will normally prefer to have larger meals in the evening.
 Ferrets normally toilet during dawn and dusk, but may also toilet when they are nervous.

 What to feed your ferret

-There are a few options for feeding ferrets, and there are several schools of thought amongst the ferret community as to what ferrets should be fed.
-Ferrets are obligate carnivores like cats, which means that they have evolved to only be able to eat meat.
-A common misconception is that ferrets should only be fed raw meat products, and this often leads to nutritional deficiencies, as ferrets have evolved to eat whole prey.
 A whole prey animal consists of 60-70% organ meats, and only 30-40% muscle meat, not to mention bone, skin, and fur.
 Furthermore, many vitamins and minerals such as vitamin A and calcium are not stored within muscle meat, and exist in much higher levels in organ meats.
-We also recommend that ferrets get a whole prey item such as a mouse or a day old chick at least twice a week, regardless of whether they are fed kibble or raw meat as the main source of nutrition.
+We also recommend that ferrets get a whole prey item such as a mouse or a day old chick at least two to three times a week, regardless of whether they are fed kibble or raw meat as the main source of nutrition.

 A raw meat diet is certainly possible, as long as only 40% of the diet consists of muscle meat such as chicken breast, thighs, beef pieces, or lamb.
 Mince falls under the "muscle meat" category.
 The remainder of the diet should consist of organs such as hearts, kidneys, livers, lungs, and tripe from chicken, beef, and lamb, and a small amount of bony meat for the calcium content, as well as maintaining dental health.
+Raw bones such as chicken necks, chicken wings and frames can also be fed to ferrets for calcium and to help with dental health but monitor your ferret closely to ensure the bones are not splintering or too tough on their teeth and discard of uneaten bones.

-Kibble can be fed as the main diet, with some raw muscle and organ meats added in occasionally.
-There are several ferret-specific kibbles such as Vetafarm Origins and Pet Pacific, but you can also feed a high quality kitten food such as Hills Science Diet or Royal Canin.
+There are a few ferret specific diets such as Pet Pacific, but you can also feed a high quality kitten or cat food such as Ziwi Peak and Orijen.
 Stay away from lower quality brands as they may not meet the high nutritional requirements of ferrets.
-Kibble will also be better at maintaining dental health than soft raw meats.

 How much to feed a ferret

+Daily metabolisable energy intakes for ferrets have been estimated to range from 200 to 300 calories (kcals) per kilogram body weight per day.
 Ferrets should have food available at all times due to their fast metabolisms.
 If your ferret is overweight, do work with your vet to come up with a safe and healthy weight loss plan.
 Food puzzle toys or slow-dispense feeders are a great way of ensuring they always have something to eat, but don't overindulge.

 What foods are dangerous for my ferret?